TypeCellOS/TypeCell/packages/editor/public/_docs/Live coding tutorial.md

 );
 ```

 Uh oh, what's this?
-I forgot to add a cell defining our friend.
+I forgot to add a code block defining a friend for our cat.
 Can you do it for me?

-A cell is a container for code & output.
-To add one, click on the + above or below another cell.
-You can do it wherever you like.
+Add a code block by clicking on the + next to a block when hovering it (or type "/"), and select "code block".

+_**Hint:** Our friend only needs a name for now.
+Use the same structure as you already
+used for your cat (first code block), but only include the "name" field and export it as the variable named "friend"._

 ```typescript
 // @default-collapsed